riordan/nyc-batch-geocoder/README.md

 ### Running the geocoder
 1. Put your addresses into `data/addresses.json` (as directed above)
-2. From within the `nyc-geocode` folder, run: `docker run -ti -v $PWD/data:/geocoding/data node-geosupport`
+2. RUN THE GEOCODER: From within the `nyc-geocode` folder, run: `docker run -v $PWD/data:/geocoding/data node-geosupport`
 3. Wait, but not too long.
 Your addresses will be geocoded into `data/geocoded.json`

+**NOTE**: the `-v $PWD/data:/geocoding/data` part of running the geocoder is critical to making this work.
+Inside the Docker container, the geocoder expects your data to live at `/geocoding/data`.
+To get your data there, this command mounts your local `data/` folder so it is also read/write-able from within the Docker container.

 # Next Steps
 - [ ] Play nice with streams so large files don't make it cry